-- They are responsible for the daily management through the life cycle of the program.
+- They’re responsible for daily management through the life cycle of the program.

-- They define the program controls, that is the processes, procedures, reporting, etc., to manage the program.
+- They define the program controls, or the processes, procedures, reporting, etc., to manage the program.

-- They plan the overall program and monitor progress to make sure that milestones are being met across the various projects and programs.
+- They plan the overall program and monitor progress to ensure that milestones are being met across various projects and programs.

 - They manage the program budget.

-- They manage the risks and issues that might and do arise over the course of the program life cycle, as well as take measures to correct them when they occur.
+- They manage the risks and issues that might arise over the course of the program life cycle and take measures to correct them when they occur.